Physical trauma

 Falling down, especially on children’s playgrounds, can cause minor to heavy bleeding which demands first-aid treatment.

-A continuous flow of darker blood coming out of the wound suggests the possibility of a venous haemorrhage, while lighter blood streaming out is an indication of a possible arterial haemorrhage.
+Darker blood flowing continuously may indicate venous bleeding.
+If the blood is lighter and spurting, it could be an arterial hemorrhage.
 In both cases, it is necessary to first clean the wound and then apply compression to stop the bleeding.
 Compression can be achieved by pressing the wound itself (if it covers a smaller area) or the larger artery leading the blood to the injured area (Figure 1).
-It should be noted that attempts to stop the bleeding in this way are best left to persons with previous experience.

 Although seemingly harmless, this common type of bleeding frequently encountered in children’s playgrounds or sports facilities needs to be stopped.
 First of all, try to calm the child and those around the child, as nose bleeds typically look much more dramatic than they actually are.
 The child should be sitting upright and facing forward (this is contrary to the widely-held belief that the head should lean back) which will prevent the child from swallowing blood.
 Use two fingers to apply pressure to both nostrils for at least 10 to 15 minutes.
 Placing a cold compress on the back of the child’s head also helps reduce the blood flow.
 The child should be encouraged not to cry too much or attempt to blow his/her nose as this will only lead to more excessive bleeding and cause damage to the mucosa and blood vessels.